 The Asynchronous Process of a Creative Brief and Review

-Since an asynchronous creative brief and review runs over a period of time and not in real-time, you and your “worker bees” have to be effective in the way you send out video or email video updates about the briefing and reviewing process.
+Since an asynchronous creative brief and review runs over a period of time and not in real-time, you and your team must be effective with remote collaboration via video or email video updates about the briefing and reviewing process.

 You need to have a constant back and forth communication with your “busy bees” on the specific topics you are covering.
 For all these to happen, you need the following:

-• The right tech for asynchronous communication.
+• The right tech for remote collaboration.
 This includes both software and hardware—but mostly software.
-It would be best if you had a message sharing board with your “worker bees” to share as much information as possible.
+It would be best if you had a message sharing board with your team to share as much information as possible.
 Screen recording tools like Weet are perfect platforms to engage remotely with your busy bees, increasing the overall productivity of the team.

 • Update all your “busy bees” of your asynchronous creative brief and review.
 If your “worker bees” are used to the synchronous process of communication, it is important to give an upscaled update, so they know of the asynchronous changes.

-• Let your “worker bees” know why you are turning to asynchronous communication and establish the tools you are going to use and the standard of the creative brief updates and reviews.
+• Let your team know why you are turning to remote collaboration and establish the tools you are going to use and the standard of the creative brief updates and reviews.

 Is Asynchronous Creative Brief and Review Worth It?

-With an asynchronous creative briefing and review process, you stand to gain a lot.
+With an asynchronous creative briefing and review process, you stand to gain a lot with remote collaboration.
 For starters, you have a hold on the productivity of your team.
 By removing the staleness of synchronous communication, you and your team can improve on the productivity creative brief and review process.

 All the nitty gritty of the creative brief that cannot be addressed asynchronously can be reviewed and addressed in real-time when you meet.
 Also, any “busy bees” that are introverts by nature can be more confident in asynchronous creative briefs, providing valuable insight during the review process.